 - Information for family members of cross-border workers (Zilverenkruis.nl/en)

 Healthcare in private clinics is generally not refunded.
 Such care is often not included in a country’s statutory insurance package.
 For example in Spain.
 Healthcare in a private clinic is not part of the healthcare insurance package there.
 In such a case you will receive an invoice that you will have to pay yourself.
 The same applies to medical care on a cruise ship.
 Those private healthcare providers (clinics or doctors) will not accept the EHIC as a means of paying for your healthcare.
-The CAK is also unable to refund those costs to us.
+You can submit those costs to us.
 We will assess whether reimbursement is possible.
 For more information go to Claiming EHIC related healthcare costs

 Personal contribution for healthcare abroad

 Are you travelling to another EU country for a medical treatment?
 Then you can not use your EHIC.
-In that case you first need to ask permission from the healthcare fund in your country of residence and the country where you will be treated.
+You may be entitled to a reimbursement.
+This depends on your country of residence and the country where you will be treated.